bigspider/bigspider.github.io/_posts/2020-08-25-bitcoin-is-incentive-aligned-savings-technology.md

 ## Fiat money

 Once the backing is removed completely, we reach the most modern form of centralized money: *fiat money*, which is money by decree.
 It doesn't have any intrinsic value, nor it is backed by anything that has value and is stored elsewhere.
-A pure

 The government cannot directly print money.
 Central banks, instead, can expand the money supply by extending loans.